nullku7/stuff/_posts/2017-05-02-Thermofisher-dataTaker.markdown

 As these devices do not contain any sign of supporting UPNP, the only way these devices could be exposed is by users intentially exposing them.

+## Update

+As of 2017-05-21, no one has responded to my warnings.
+The manufacturer has completely ignored all forms of contact.

+There were several users also warned, while none have responded, the affected devices has been reduced from an estimated 331 devices to 214 globally.

+While it is good to see the numbers reduced, it is a disguisting attitude from the manufacturer.

+I have contacted some of the warned companies to see if Thermofisher have contacted users in private.